Meet the Staff

 Rochelle Jones, Community Garden Organizer

 Rochelle joined NECIC in 2014 as a part-time Community Garden Organizer.
-As of 2016, Rochelle's duties expanded to include the title of Community Organizer in addition to Community Garden Organizer.

 She is a North End resident and an active community volunteer, as well as an accomplished student of social science.
 Rochelle is very passionate about uplifting her community and helping others in any way possible.
 But most of all, Rochelle is a friendly person who wants to help people grow!